Guirie92/get_next_line/README.md

 Requirements:

 - get_next_line.c, get_next_line_utils.c, and get_next_line.h

 (and the bonus counterparts)

 Constraints:

 - 5 functions per file
 - 25 lines per function
+- Single static variable (bonus part)
 - Norm compliance
-- Single static variable (bonus part)

 ## Methodology and Optimization

 Typical `get_next_line()` implementations dynamically allocate and reallocate heap memory frequently.
 This project takes a different approach by reducing heap allocations.
 Instead of continuously reallocating and copying buffers, this version:

-- Maintains a temporal buffer that grows in powers of two as needed (with a cap).
+- Maintains a temporal buffer that grows in powers of two as needed (with a cap)
-- Minimizes heap operations by only reallocating when the buffer capacity is exceeded.
+- Minimizes heap operations by only reallocating when the buffer capacity is exceeded
-- Achieves significantly fewer heap allocations, improving performance (less malloc/free overhead).
+- Achieves significantly fewer heap allocations, improving performance (less malloc/free overhead)

 Here's an extreme example with the two implementations: 140,000+ allocations → 64 allocations with the power-of-two growth strategy.